 The responsibility for identifying cases where a Disruption meeting should be held rests with one, or more, of the following:

 - The Child's Social Worker /Team Manager from the Team in which the child is allocated in all cases;

-- Fostering Social Worker / Team Manager (for all local authority fostering placements);
+- Fostering Social Worker / Team Manager (for all local authority fostering homes);

-- Fostering Social Worker from the Independent Fostering Agency (if an independent provider placement);
+- Fostering Social Worker from the Independent Fostering Agency (if an independent provider home);

-- Residential Team Manager, local authority and independent provider, for all residential placements;
+- Residential Team Manager, local authority and independent provider, for all residential homes;

 - Child's Independent Reviewing Officer (IRO) in all cases;

 - Senior / Service Manager from within Children's Social Care and Safeguarding, Quality and Review Service in all cases.